 Argentina is a country with a massive amount of climbing.
-To the western edge, the country borders the Andes mountain range which gives it some of the most famous mountains in the world such as the Fitz Roy and Aconcagua (the highest point in South America and the Southern Hemisphere) and in the middle lies the Sierras Pampeanas range though not as big in itself has a huge amount of climbing.
+To the western edge, the country borders the Andes mountain range which gives it some of the most famous mountains in the world such as the Fitz Roy and Aconcagua (the highest point in South America and the Southern Hemisphere).
+In the middle lies the Sierras Pampeanas range and, though not as big in itself, has a huge amount of climbing.

 After spending over 4 months climbing in Argentina in 2017 and visiting the best the country has to offer, I have assembled three of the top areas.
 All of these are world class destinations and should be considered “must-visits” for anyone thinking of taking the trip down south.

 In this guide you will find:

 - Rock Climbing at El Chalten (The Fitz Roy)